 OUR HISTORY: The Mikkelson Education Fund was created in 1997.
-In our twenty one years of operation, we have provided support for over four hundred individual teachers and twenty organized programs.
+In our twenty two years of operation, we have provided support for over four hundred individual teachers and twenty organized programs.
 Teachers have attended workshops and courses in areas such as space science, engineering, chemistry, biology, geology, mathematics, and systems modeling.
 Programs we have supported include The Little Shop of Physics at CSU, The Frontiers of Science Institute at UNC, The Peak Area Leadership in Science, The Keys to Science Institute and Content Updates Through Scientific Inquiry at BSCS, The Rocky Mountain Math Teachers Circle, Junior Achievement, The Challenger Learning Center, Friends of Dinosaur Ridge, The Space Foundation, Cool Science, and the Eleanor Roosevelt Institute at The CU Medical Center.
 We also supported science kit training for over 100 elementary school science teachers in El Paso County.
-The Mikkelson Mathematics and Science Teachers Scholarship Fund was created in 2006 because of changes to grant making rules of donor advised funds.
-The fund is specifically aimed at providing scholarships for individual teachers to attend courses, seminars, and workshops.
-This program is now administered directly by The Denver Foundation.
-For further information and applications, please see mmastsf.

 Group and Organization Requests for Program Funding

 The Mikkelson Education Fund provides

 grants to IRS registered non-profit groups, organizations, and institutions which

 provide informal science training experiences consistent with the Fund's

 objectives.
 The Mikkelson Education Fund is a donor advised fund

 administered by The Denver Foundation.
 As